ZikriTewelde/BellaBeat-Project-Python/README.md

 # BellaBeat Case Study: Data Analysis in Python

 ## Project Overview
-This project focuses on analyzing a dataset related to a popular wellness and fitness tracking device, Fitbit.
+This project focuses on analyzing a dataset related to a popular wellness and fitness tracking device, Fitbit( [FitBit Fitness Tracker Data ](https://www.kaggle.com/datasets/arashnic/fitbit)).
 The analysis is conducted using Python, employing libraries such as pandas, seaborn, numpy, and matplotlib.

 ## Data Analysis Process
 1. **Data Importation**: The dataset is loaded using pandas.